 - 2 tablespoons Greek Yogurt

-- 6 chicken thighs trimmed of excess fat
+- 6 chicken thighs bone in, skin on, trimmed of excess fat

 - 1 lemon thinly sliced into 6 rounds.

 - 1 small red onion peeled and thinly sliced into wedges